paolosalvatori/aks-kaito-terraform/README.md

 ![AKS Architecture](images/architecture.png)

-This project provides a set of Terraform modules to deploy thw following resources:
+This project provides a set of Terraform modules to deploy the following resources:

 - [Azure Kubernetes Service](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/kubernetes_cluster):  A public or private [Azure Kubernetes Service(AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster composed of a:
   - A `system` node pool in a dedicated subnet.
 The default node pool hosts only critical system pods and services.
 The worker nodes have node taint which prevents application pods from beings scheduled on this node pool.